trevismurithi/react-cleaner/README.md

 1. **Start with a small scope**: Begin by scanning a specific directory before scanning the entire project
 2. **Use dry run first**: Always run with `--dry-run` first to preview what would be deleted before actually deleting files
+3. **Leverage incremental scanning**: The dependency graph and caching system means subsequent scans are much faster - only changed files are processed.
+The first scan builds the complete dependency graph, while later scans only update changed files
-3. **Clear cache after code changes**: If you've made changes to your codebase (added/removed files, changed imports), use `--clear-cache` to ensure accurate results.
+4. **Clear cache after code changes**: If you've made changes to your codebase (added/removed files, changed imports), use `--clear-cache` to ensure accurate results.
 The cache automatically invalidates when files change, but clearing it manually ensures a fresh scan
-4. **Use exclusions**: Exclude test files and build outputs when scanning for unused files
+5. **Use exclusions**: Exclude test files and build outputs when scanning for unused files
-5. **Review before deleting**: Always review the unused files list before removing them - some files might be used dynamically (e.g., through dynamic imports, configuration files, or asset references)
+6. **Review before deleting**: Always review the unused files list before removing them - some files might be used dynamically (e.g., through dynamic imports, configuration files, or asset references)
-6. **Use table format**: The table format is easier to read for large results
+7. **Use table format**: The table format is easier to read for large results
-7. **Combine options**: Use multiple flags together for comprehensive analysis
+8. **Combine options**: Use multiple flags together for comprehensive analysis
-8. **Check dynamic imports**: Files imported using dynamic imports (`import()`) may appear as unused but are actually needed
+9. **Check dynamic imports**: Files imported using dynamic imports (`import()`) may appear as unused but are actually needed
+10. **Understand the dependency graph**: The tool builds a complete graph of file relationships.
+Files with no incoming dependencies (`importedBy` is empty) are marked as unused.
+This provides accurate detection even in complex codebases with deep import chains

 ## Important Notes